Slye3D/esy-language/docs/03-CLI/01-compile.md

   --watch, -w         Run program in watch mode                 [default: false]

 ```
-**--save, -s**: Use this option to save output to a file instead of terminal.
+**--save, -s**: Use this option to save the output to a file instead of STDOUT.

 **--tree, -t**: If turn this option on, It'll show you generated Esy `Structure Tree` in JSON format.
 > Note: -tree option won't work with multiple files